 Step 4: Picking The Venue

+- Is the hall big enough?
 Different venues have different capacities and you wouldn’t want your venue to small or too big for the amount of guests you are having.
 You would also want space to put the dancefloor, bar, dj, photobooth, dessert table, cake table, etc all in the same room or area if possible.
-If the bar is one area, the photobooth is another area, and the cake is in another area because there is not enough space your guests would be spread thin and makes it hard for the dj to keep the dancefloor poppin..
+If the bar is one area, the photobooth is another area, and the cake is in another area your guests would be spread thin and makes it hard for the dj to keep the dancefloor poppin..

 Congratulations you have just paved the way for a fun filled journey with your love, have fun and ask lots of questions.
 Thanks for reading How to Pick Your Wedding Venue.
 Check below for more help with playlists and more articles like “How to pick your wedding venue”